 The dual-4K image sensor on the camera head performs the image capture and the image signal processing is done in a Xilinx FPGA/SOC.

-The video streams are then fed to a one or more cascaded FPGAs-SoCs like Xilinx UltraScale or UltraScale+ devices to perform image pre-processing and the streams are displayed near real-time using a DisplayPort or quad SDI interface to high definition 4K monitors for the surgeon to view.
+The video streams are then fed to a one or more FPGAs-SoCs devices like Versal AI Edge or UltraScale+ devices to perform image pre-processing and the streams are displayed near real-time using a DisplayPort or quad SDI interface to high definition 4K monitors for the surgeon to view.
 The Camera Control Unit performs picture, color and noise corrections including white balance, automatic brightness, gain control, IRIS control etc. Some of the typical pre-processing functions are shown here.
-There are different ways to partition the pre-processing functions depending on what FPGAs are used and what functions can be performed on the raw images.
+There are different ways to partition the pre-processing functions depending on what the requirements are.

-Using Xilinx SoC-FPGA device like Zynq Ultrascale+ provides several distinct advantages:
+Using Xilinx AI Edge or Zynq Ultrascale+ provides several distinct advantages:

 As part of post processing, various image management functions are performed on the raw video using an SOC like ZU+ MPSOC with built-in video codec engines.
 Xilinx solutions today have significant platform opportunities to be major part of a video endoscopy processing system.

-Typically, FPGAs can produce much higher performance, bandwidth and real-time capabilities for image pre-processing functions over an ASSP device.
-GPUs are widely used for image processing at the back-end, but Xilinx FPGAs can be significantly lower power than using GPUs.
+Typically, SoC-FPGA devices can produce much higher performance, bandwidth and real-time capabilities for image pre-processing functions over an ASSP device.
+GPUs are widely used for image processing at the back-end, but Xilinx FPGAs can dissipate significantly lower power than GPUs.

 Additionally, Xilinx is focused on reliability, safety, security and long-life support necessary for clinical equipment unlike competing GPGPUs or processors.